-Furthermore this apparatus selected also muons of a given kinetic energy because the lead block let through only particle that had kinetic energy which was larger than the energy loss in the lead block.
-However, since the particles were required to stop in the chamber their kinetic energy as they exited the led block was very small.
-Hence, their initial energy was approximately equal to the energy loss in the lead block.
+This block stopped low energy particles and let through only particle that had kinetic energy which was larger than the ionization energy loss in the lead block.
+However since the particles were required to stop in the chamber their kinetic energy as they exited the led block was very small.
+Hence, their energy was approximately equal to the energy loss in the lead block.